 Step 3- NATA Advisory

 Ask NATA to come and do an Advisory Visit at your laboratory.
-This is a fairly informal process, but NATA will give you feedback on your quality system and any obvious gaps in the technical operations.
+This is a fairly informal process, but NATA will give you feedback on your quality system and any obvious gaps in operations.
 Now is a great opportunity for you to ask questions about specific accreditation criteria and how to apply them in your laboratory.

 Step 4 – NATA Assessment